ActualSailorCat/Valkrana-NPC-BG2/README.md

 * Spellcasting: A focus on defense, necromancy, divination, and countering other wizards.
 * Recruitment: Valkrana can be found above the Copper Coronet in the Slums district.
 * Starting Gear: Quarterstaff and three scrolls of Animate Dead.
-* Voice: Interaction, interjection, and quest dialogue are all fully voiced.

 ## Notes